hPerezz/pyKeyFinder/README.md

 ## Description

-A Python package that analyzes audio files to estimate their musical key.
+A Python application that analyzes audio files to estimate their musical key.
 It distinguishes between all 12 major and 12 minor keys (24 possible keys in total).
 The package uses the Librosa library to extract Chroma features and compares the audio's overall pitch class distribution against standard Krumhansl-Schmuckler key profiles to determine the best match.

 ## Features

-* Detects the key of an audio file (WAV, MP3, etc. - formats supported by Librosa)
+* Detects the key of an audio file (MP3 format supported)
 * Identifies both major and minor keys (e.g., "C Major", "A minor")
 * Uses Chroma features (`librosa.feature.chroma_stft`) for pitch class analysis
 * Employs Krumhansl-Schmuckler key profiles for robust key estimation